wichayutdew/device-setup/notes/leetcode/leetcode-cheatsheet.md

            frequent tasks -1)) the -1 is the last task we can put at the end.
-        5. now we loop from index 24 (2nd most frequent task) down to 0 (least frequent task). for each iteration, we can reduce total number of idle slot by filling in the tasks (do note that the 2nd/3rd/... most frequent task, might have the same number of frequency) so we do minOf to compare the frequency of most frequent task with other. if the frequency is the same the most frequent task will have less frequency cause we exclude the last task as it can always be put last and it wouldn't affect the total number of tasks/idle period
+        5. now we loop from index 24 (2nd most frequent task) down to 0 (least frequent task). for each iteration, we can reduce total number of idle slot by filling in the tasks.
+			/* in case where we have multiple tasks that have same biggest
+			 * frequency, we do the same as initial idleSlot calculation
+			 * e.g. [A A B B] n = 1 >> A _ A >> A B A B -- can see that we only
+			 * fill 1 B and the last B were appended at the end */
         6. finally, we check if we have idle period, if yes we need total number of tasks + idle to finish everything. otherwise we don't really need any idle period